PriyaranjanKS/FusionDevBlogs/_posts/2024-08-06-Copilot-Azure-OpenAI.md

 ## Step-by-Step Implementation

 ### Step 1: Download the Power Apps Documentation
-Head over to the Power Apps Documentation and download the PDF.
+Head over to the **Power Apps Documentation** and download the **PDF**.
 We will index it using the Azure search service and use it to generate contextual answers to user queries around Power Apps.

 ![Download Power Apps Documentation](\images\11_CopilotOpenAI\0.png)